Doxuno

 DONOR'S BEST INTERESTS (MCA 2005 S.4)

 The attorney(s) must at all times act in the Donor’s best interests in accordance with section 4 of the Mental Capacity Act 2005.
-They must: (a) consider all relevant circumstances; (b) take into account the Donor’s past and present wishes, feelings, beliefs and values; (c) consult, so far as reasonably practicable, anyone named by the Donor, any carer, any deputy and any other interested party; (d) encourage the Donor’s participation; and (e) not make a best interests determination merely on the basis of the Donor’s age, appearance, condition or behaviour.
-The attorney(s) must also comply with the principles in section 1 and with the MCA 2005 Code of Practice.
+They must: (a) consider all relevant circumstances; (b) take into account the Donor’s past and present wishes, feelings, beliefs and values, including any written statement made when the Donor had capacity; (c) consult, so far as it is practicable and appropriate, anyone named by the Donor as someone to be consulted, any unpaid carer, anyone interested in the Donor’s welfare, and the replacement attorney(s) (if any); (d) consider whether the decision can be deferred until the Donor regains capacity; (e) encourage the Donor’s participation; and (f) not make a best-interests determination merely on the basis of the Donor’s age, appearance, condition or behaviour.
+The attorney(s) must also comply with the principles in section 1 MCA 2005 and the MCA 2005 Code of Practice (chapter 7).

 6.